 - Restaurants, bars, and other establishments that offer food or beverages for sale are restricted to carry-out and delivery only with no on-site consumption permitted.

 - Food service at health care facilities, workplaces, and other essential facilities will continue.

 - All other businesses are urged to assess their practices, implement strong social distancing measures, and close their doors temporarily if they cannot put the new guidance in place.

 March 12, 2020: Per Executive Order 20-05, Governor Kate Brown prohibits large gatherings over 250 people statewide due to the Coronavirus (COVID-19).

-The State of Oregon also updated mitigation measures on the Coronavirus response to take place through April 28.
+The State of Oregon also updated mitigation measures on the Coronavirus response.
 This includes large gatherings, high risk populations, employers, schools, childcare providers, transit entities, and long-term care and assisted living facilities.
 Read the full list of mitigation measures here.

 March 8, 2020: Per Executive Order 20-03, Governor Kate Brown declares a state of emergency due to the Coronavirus (COVID-19) outbreak in Oregon.